Skip to main content

 Weekend Counselling in Oxford and Oxfordshire

 Saturday mornings are the most often available slot on a weekend.
-Sundays are generally limited - therapists need a day of rest, too!
+Sundays are generally limited, as therapists need a day of rest too.
 If you need consistent weekends, book early, especially in Abingdon, Witney, and Bicester.
 For rural parts of the county, ask your chosen therapist about a hybrid pattern of online and in-person therapy.

 Good therapists will be clear about their pricing.
 When fees and session counts are transparent, you can focus on the work.

-Most private therapists in Oxford and the surrounding county charge between £50 and £95 per session.
+Most private therapists in Oxford and the surrounding county charge between £60 and £80 per session.
 Senior clinicians or specialist modalities may price higher.
-Many offer a sliding scale, student discounts, or short-term packages.
 Ask your chosen therapist for their fees, cancellation terms, and any assessment costs before you commit.
 Clear prices are part of good therapy, not an awkward extra.

 Factors Affecting Cost: